oktadev/okta-dac-docs/docs/guide/architecture.md

 ## Okta Basics: Users, Groups, Applications

-An Okta Org supports having only one directory of users, who belong to one or more groups.
-Groups in Okta are flat, but users can belong to any number of groups.
-Users are *assigned* to applications.
-And groups can also be assigned to applications (When a group is assigned to an application, all users of the group are assigned to the application).
-The user object can store any number of custom attributes.
-Groups can store a name and description.
+* An Okta Org supports having only one directory of users, who belong to one or more groups.
+* Groups in Okta are flat, but users can belong to any number of groups.
+* Users are *assigned* to applications.
+* Groups can also be assigned to applications (When a group is assigned to an application, all users of the group are assigned to the application).
+* The user object can store any number of custom attributes.
+* Groups can store a name and description.

 ![alt text](./images/okta-entities.png)

 ## Groups
-Although Groups in Okta are flat in structure and only store name and description, it is acceptable practice to use naming convention and/or namespacing to simulate group-types, group hierarchy or nested group structures.
-One key feature of Okta groups which enables this is the groups API [search](https://developer.okta.com/docs/reference/api/groups/#search-groups) that supports ***startsWith***.
+Although Groups in Okta are flat in structure and only store name and description, it is acceptable practice to use naming convention and/or namespacing to simulate group-types, group hierarchy or nested group structures. **A key feature of Okta groups which allows us to do this is the groups API [search](https://developer.okta.com/docs/reference/api/groups/#search-groups) that supports *startsWith***.
 Lets illustrate with a couple examples, below.

 ### Example 1: Group Hierarchy